Allstate: Recognition

 Advertising Age reported in February 2011 that Mayhem rose to third as most-recognized insurance advertising character, behind the GEICO gecko and Flo from Progressive Insurance.
 An online survey showed that the GEICO gecko and Flo were each tied to their respective companies over 90% of the time.
 For Mayhem, the Age said, "After the top two, the most-recognized ad description was Allstate, with 65% of consumers saying they knew the ad.
 When those same consumers were asked to associate it with a brand, 63% correctly matched Mayhem with Allstate.
 Overall, among the total sample, Mayhem clocked in with only 41% of respondents being able to link him to Allstate.

 Social media

 In January 2011, Allstate released The Lines, a multi-episode TV drama web series starring actors Teresa Cesario, Kyle Sandgate-Blix, Jackson Schultz, Bridgette Pechman, Chase Maser, and Corey Doyle cast as High-School seniors.
 The series, filmed in the style of a television drama, depicts the cast in common situations facing teens with respect to driving (Texting while driving in particular).
 The series appears aimed at promoting interest and support in favor of responsible teen driving and road safety in general.
 Allstate and other large corporations are attracted to the rapid growth of social media for use in their advertising campaigns.

 Organization

-Allstate Corporation owns and operates 19 companies around the United States, United Kingdom, Canada and India.
+Allstate Corporation owns and operates over 19 companies around the United States, United Kingdom, Canada and India.